BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 The Grave(l) Yard, 128 School Street, North Smithfield, RI

-New to the list this year is the Grave(l) Yard!
-The family-friendly haunt features lights, characters and a — you guessed it — a 50-foot cemetery.
-“I started decorating for indoor Halloween parties almost 20 years ago,” Billy Gravel explained.
+Back on our list for a third year is The Grave(l) Yard!
+The family-friendly haunt features lights, characters, and a — you guessed it — a 50-foot cemetery.
+“I started decorating for indoor Halloween parties roughly 20 years ago,” Billy Gravel explained.
 “When I moved to my new house, I brought what I learned [outside] to my front yard.
 I have absolutely always loved Halloween and actually met my beautiful wife at a Halloween party, making it that much more special.”
 The display is visible from sundown to 10 p.m. nightly.

-Mark and Christine Labbe along with their son Christian have been decorating their home for well over 20 years.
+Mark and Christine Labbe along with their son Christian have been decorating their home for about 30 years.
 “We feel that it is more important than ever to have a Halloween display for our neighborhood children to enjoy,” Mark told 12 News in an email.
 The haunt includes inflatables, animatronics, smoke machines, lighting, a casket and two real, full-size decorated trucks.
-“We will be adding a full sized Cadillac Hearse with a real coffin to the display this year as well as some other nice upgrades” Mark said.
-The Labbe’s display is lit nightly from dusk to 8:30 p.m.
+In 2016, the Labbe family lost all of their decorations in a fire, so they are slowly rebuilding.
+The Labbes’ display is lit nightly from dusk to 8:30 p.m.

 CLAUDE-O-WEEN, 260 Copley Drive, Taunton, MA

 “Claude-O-Ween” is named after its creator, Claude, who’s had a passion for Halloween his entire life.
 He’s been creating this classic Halloween display with his sons since 2010.
 It offers something for everyone: scary props on one side for adults, and a more festive, fun display for kids on the other.
+This year you can even get your picture taken with Michael Myers!
 The haunt is lit nightly at 6 p.m.

 Hills Halloween Display, 63 Patton Ave., Somerset, MA